CiwPython/Ciw/docs/run_simulation.rst

 Running the Simulation
 ----------------------

-To run the simulation go to the directory which contains both :code:`QNetSim` and :code:`my_simultion_instance`.
+To run the simulation go to the directory which contains both :code:`ASQ` and :code:`my_simultion_instance`.
 Then run the following command::

-    $ python QNetSim/scripts/run_simulation.py my_simulation_instance/
+    $ python ASQ/scripts/run_simulation.py my_simulation_instance/

 This will create a :code:`data.csv`, positioned here::